openCFS/cfs/share/doc/developer/doxygen/pages/markdownSyntax.md

 ### Headings

-You can structure your texts by using heasings of differnet levels.
+You can structure your texts by using headings of different levels.
 ```
 # H1
 ## H2